Kale-Ko/File-File-System/README.md

 ## Creating a file file system

-To create a file system you just need to instantiate a FileFileSystem object. `const fileSystem = new FileFileSystem(fileName)`
+To create a file system you just need to instantiate a FileFileSystem object. `const fileSystem = FileFileSystem.createIfNotExist(fileName, options (optional))`

 ## Reading files